tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In environments where the network operator does not control the endpoint devices, or does controls the endpoint devices, but is concerned about the security consequences of compromised devices, e.g., data exfiltration, the SNI field is unsuitable for use as a control even in the absence of ECH.
-This is because compromised devices can alter or spoof the value in an SNI field already, and can even bypass security appliances which try to 'double-check' websites hosted by the target server.
+This is because devices without controls, or which have been compromised, can alter or spoof the value in an SNI field already, and can even bypass security appliances which try to 'double-check' websites hosted by the target server.
 ECH does not materially change this situation.